-- Most Senior: Those teachers not on special assignment and certified in the content area(s) they are teaching. - Next Most Senior: Those teachers not on special assignment and emergency certified in the content area they are teaching. - Next Most Senior: Those teachers on special assignment and certified in the content area(s) they are teaching. - Least Senior: Those teachers on special assignment and emergency certified in the content area they are teaching.
+- Next Most Senior: Those teachers / counselors / librarians not on special assignment and emergency certified in the content area they are teaching. - Next Most Senior: Those teachers / counselors / librarians on special assignment and certified in the content area(s) they are teaching. - Least Senior: Those teachers /counselors / librarians on special assignment and emergency certified in the content area they are teaching.